 “Clueless but cute honestly,” he shrugged.
 “Long as nobody robs her.”

 “Look I know New York’s got the crime city stigma, but no thief’s coming out in broad daylight and tackling us, y’know?
-I mean we’re Philly boys, we know this,” I replied, as we both sorta started chuckling and just admiring the urban lives between both New York City and Philadelphia.
-[Imagery Transition From Philadelphia Skyline To New York City Skyline]
+I mean we’re both Philly boys, we know this,” I replied, as we both started chuckling and just admiring the urban lives between both New York City and Philadelphia.

-I look straight up as my eyes are met with Rebecca’s, who’s sticking her body out the window of her apartment probably just waiting for us.
+I look straight up as my eyes are met with Rebecca’s, who’s sticking half her body out the window of her apartment, probably just waiting for us to show.
 “Hang on!
 I’ll come down!” she calls again.
-I didn’t expect her to be a peppy type like Princess became after meeting me, however...My guess is that she’s just excited that we’re more than anything.
+I didn’t expect her to be the peppy type like Princess became after meeting me, however...My guess is that she’s just excited that we’re here more than anything.

 “Where are we staying?”
 Mike bothered to ask me, carrying luggage in his arms still.